Land Transactions & Rights Of Way

 A right of way is a particular type of easement that gives somebody the right to travel across property owned by another person.

-If you wish to grant an easement or a right of way, or you wish to protect yourself in respect of one that you are already exercising or is being exercised over your property, please contact us for professional advice Lorraine Stratton-Webb.
+If you wish to grant an easement or a right of way, or you wish to protect yourself in respect of one that you are already exercising or is being exercised over your property, please contact Lorraine Stratton-Webb for professional advice.
 We are able to advise you of your options and to prepare the necessary document to protect your interest.